-- 52.1 Towards the referees, commissioner, FIBA Europe representative or table officials: a fine of EUR 2,500 to EUR 10,000 and/ or disqualification for a minimum of five (5) games. - Towards opponents, during play: a fine of EUR 1,500 to EUR 5,000 and/or disqualification for a minimum of one (1) to three (3) games. - 52.3 Towards opponents, not during play: a fine of EUR 4,000 to EUR 10,000 and/or disqualification for a minimum of two (2) to four (4) games. - 52.4 In the case of a recurrence of an act of violence in the same season, the minimum sanction to be imposed shall be twice the sanction imposed for the first offence; and the maximum sanction shall be a fine of EUR 20,000 and/or suspension from the current and future competitions indefinitely. - 52.5 If a player is guilty of an act of violence and subsequently, during the same season is guilty of menacing, intimidating or serious misbehaviour (or vice versa), then the sanction that may be levied for the second of the two offences shall be double that normally permitted for a first offence.
+- 52.1 Towards the referees, commissioner, FIBA Europe representative or table officials: a fine of EUR 2,500 to EUR 50,000 and/ or disqualification for a minimum of five (5) games. - 52.2 Towards opponents, during play: a fine of EUR 1,500 to EUR 50,000 and/or disqualification for a minimum of one (1) game. - 52.3 Towards opponents, not during play: a fine of EUR 4,000 to EUR 50,000 and/or disqualification for a minimum of two (2) games. - 52.4 In the case of a recurrence of an act of violence in the same season, the minimum sanction to be imposed shall be twice the sanction imposed for the first offence; and the maximum sanction shall be a fine of EUR 100,000 and/or suspension from the current and future competitions indefinitely. - 52.5 If a player is guilty of an act of violence and subsequently, during the same season is guilty of menacing, intimidating or serious misbehaviour (or vice versa), then the sanction that may be levied for the second of the two offences shall be double that normally permitted for a first offence.